Introduction

 roleName: string;

 .
-If request does have these components then we can proceed with further processing logic and try to validate the event signature using the function we defined in step 2.3 if (!validateSignature(req.body, signatureHeader)) res.sendStatus(401)
+If the request does have these components, then we can proceed with further processing logic and try to validate the event signature using the function we defined previously if (!validateSignature(req.body, signatureHeader)) res.sendStatus(401)

 .
-If validation fails, we can assume that the event was sent from unexpected source and safely return 401 Unauthorized
+If validation fails, we can assume that the event was sent from an unexpected source and safely return '401 Unauthorized' as well.

-If we do not receive a response within 5 seconds we will count that request as failed and start the retry procedure.
-To avoid any inadvertent timeouts we suggest validating the request, putting any work you will be doing in reaction to the event on a seperate thread, and then return '200 Ok'.
+If we do not receive a response within 5 seconds, we will count that request as failed and start the retry procedure.
+To avoid any inadvertent timeouts, we suggest validating the request, putting any work you will be doing in reaction to the event on a separate thread, and then returning '200 OK'.
 More information about the retry procedure can be found here.

 if (!signatureHeader || !req.body) res.sendStatus(401);